If you have trouble on the toilet, it helps to learn the causes so you and your doctor can figure out the best way to take care of the problem.

 - You change your lifestyle because of pain

-While not as likely as other reasons, anal cancer can cause painful pooping.
+While not as likely as other reasons, rectal and anal cancer can cause painful pooping.
 Besides soreness and pressure when you have a bowel movement, bleeding is often an early sign.
 You could also have anal itching, discharge, or notice that your stool looks more narrow than normal.

 If your pain or bleeding doesn't go away, or if it gets worse after a few days, see your doctor.
 They'll do a physical exam to check for signs of cancer.
 If you do have an anal tumor, doctors will treat it with surgery, chemotherapy, or radiation.